analogdevicesinc/msdk/Examples/MAX78000/ImgCapture/utils/README.md

 ## Description

-Python scripts designed for use with the "ImgCapture" firmware.
+This folder contains Python scripts designed for use with the "ImgCapture" firmware.
 These include a full-featured console application and image conversion utilites.

 ## Requirements